Torture: Effects

 Torture is one of the most devastating experiences that a person can undergo.
 Torture aims to break the victim's will and destroy the victim's agency and personality.
 Torture survivor Jean Améry argued that it was "the most horrible event a human being can retain within himself" and that "whoever was tortured, stays tortured".
 Many torture victims, including Améry, later die by suicide.
 Survivors often experience social and financial problems.
 Circumstances such as housing insecurity, family separation, and the uncertainty of applying for asylum in a safe country strongly impact survivors' well-being.

 Death is not an uncommon outcome of torture.
-Health consequences can include peripheral neuropathy, damage to teeth, rhabdomyolysis from extensive muscle damage, traumatic brain injury, sexually transmitted infection, and pregnancy from rape.
+Understanding of the link between specific torture methods and health consequences is lacking.
+These consequences can include peripheral neuropathy, damage to teeth, rhabdomyolysis from extensive muscle damage, traumatic brain injury, sexually transmitted infection, and pregnancy from rape.
 Chronic pain and pain-related disability are commonly reported, but there is scant research into this effect or possible treatments.
 Common psychological problems affecting survivors include traumatic stress, anxiety, depression, and sleep disturbance.
 An average of 40 percent have long-term post-traumatic stress disorder (PTSD), a higher rate than for any other traumatic experience.
-Although the traditional view is that fear causes trauma, Pérez-Sales argues that loss of control explains trauma in torture survivors.
-As torture can be a form of political violence, not all survivors or rehabilitation experts support using medical categories to define their experience, and many survivors remain psychologically resilient.
+Not all survivors or rehabilitation experts support using medical categories to define their experience, and many survivors remain psychologically resilient.

-Survivors of torture, their families, and others in the community may require long-term material, medical, psychological and social support.
-Most torture survivors do not disclose their status unless specifically asked by a healthcare provider.
-Psychological interventions have shown a statistically significant but clinically minor decrease in PTSD symptoms, but this decrease did not persist at follow-up.
-Other metrics, such as psychological distress or quality of life, showed no benefit or were not measured.
-Most studies have narrowly focused on PTSD symptoms, and there is a lack of research on integrated or patient-centric approaches to treatment.
+Criminal prosecutions for torture are rare and most victims who submit formal complaints are not believed.
+Despite the efforts for evidence-based evaluation of the scars from torture such as the Istanbul Protocol, most physical examinations are inconclusive.
+The effects of torture are one of several factors that usually result in inconsistent testimony from survivors, hampering their effort to be believed and secure either refugee status in a foreign country or criminal prosecution of the perpetrators.

 Although there is less research on the effects of torture on perpetrators, they can experience moral injury or trauma symptoms similar to the victims, especially when they feel guilty about their actions.
 Torture has corrupting effects on the institutions and societies that perpetrate it.
 Torturers forget important investigative skills because torture can be an easier way than time-consuming police work to achieve high conviction rates, encouraging the continued and increased use of torture.
 Public disapproval of torture can harm the international reputation of countries that use it, strengthen and radicalize violent opposition to those states, and encourage adversaries to themselves use torture.